Oil Paintings by Qiang Huang

 Like many artists, Qiang Huang (pronounced Chong Wong) isn’t a full-time professional painter.
 He stated recently in his daily painting blog that he’s an “optical engineer designing laser related systems for a high-tech start-up company.”
 It actually sounds interesting—and also very technical.

-But no matter what he does in his day job, Qiang Huang’s work is definitely worthy of being called professional art.
+But no matter what he does in his day job, Qiang Huang’s paintings are definitely worthy of being called professional art.

 texas-flower-by-qiang-huang.jpg